Structuring LLC Operating Agreements: Fiduciary Duty, Indemnification, and Exculpatory Provisions

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide corporate counsel with guidance for drafting provisions in LLC operating agreements that clearly define members' and managers' fiduciary duties.
+This CLE course will provide corporate counsel with guidance for drafting provisions in LLC operating agreements that clearly define members' and managers' fiduciary duties.
 The panel will also explain how indemnification, exculpation, and limitation of liability clauses can minimize risk.

 - Common law and statutory duties of LLC members and managers